IBEX-TUDelft/econagents/docs/source/EconAgents_UI.rst

 The `econagents` framework can be configured programmatically or through YAML configuration files.
 To simplify the creation and management of these configuration files, the **EconAgents UI** project was developed.

+You can access the EconAgents UI at https://econagents.iwanalabs.com/.
+The UI is hosted on a separate repository, https://github.com/iwanalabs/econagents-ui.

 .. contents:: Table of Contents
    :depth: 2
    :local: